arcweave/arcweave-godot-playmode-example/README.md

 ## Scripts

+The main implementation and usage of the Plugin is in [scripts/main.gd](scripts/main.gd).
+In this file you will find some extra code for button handling as well as style customizations.
+In the examples bellow, you will find the bare code to use with our Plugin.

 ### Initialization

-The main implementation and usage of the Plugin is in [scripts/main.gd](scripts/main.gd)

 Firstly we have to initialize our `Story`